amuslera/bluelabel_AIOS/README.md

 Bluelabel AIOS (Agentic Intelligence Operating System) is an agent-based AI framework designed to help knowledge workers and creators operate with more clarity, speed, and strategic leverage.
 The system combines modular AI agents, a structured knowledge repository, and a flexible processing architecture to manage information workflows.

-This repository contains the implementation of Bluelabel AIOS's extensible agent framework with two initial agents:
+This repository contains the implementation of Bluelabel AIOS's extensible agent framework with the following agents:

 1. **ContentMind**: Processes, organizes, and synthesizes multi-format content from articles, PDFs, podcasts, and more - transforming your "read/watch/listen later" backlog into an organized knowledge resource.

 2. **Researcher**: Conducts research on topics and synthesizes information from multiple sources, providing comprehensive answers to research queries.

+3. **Gateway**: Handles incoming content from various channels such as email and WhatsApp, automatically processing and routing to appropriate agents.

+4. **Digest**: Generates daily or on-demand summaries of content, identifies themes and connections, and delivers insights via email or messaging platforms.

+## Recent Updates

+- Fixed Gateway agent email processing and routing to Researcher agent for research queries
+- Researcher agent now always provides a model parameter to LLM (fixes OpenAI API errors)
+- Improved debug logging in Gateway and Researcher agents for easier troubleshooting
+- End-to-end test: Gateway email simulation now correctly triggers research workflow and LLM call

 ## Architecture